Skip to Content

 Challenges

-Challenge 1: Casualties
+Challenge 1: Victims

 Feiter is worried.
 Among other things, about the number of road deaths.
-"Unfortunately, the Institute for Scientific Research on Road Safety (SWOV) has come to the conclusion that the number of road deaths will not decrease in the future, while the number of victims with serious bodily injury will increase sharply.
+"Unfortunately, the Institute for Scientific Research on Road Safety (SWOV) has come to the conclusion that the number of road deaths will not decrease in the future, while the number of victims with serious physical injuries will increase sharply.
 By 2040, that number will have doubled.
 The number of (older) cyclists continues to rise and that means that we have to get to work.
 We have been focusing on the safety of passengers in the car for years and need to shift our focus."

 "A bicycle helmet can save a hundred road deaths a year"